davidmalcolm/gcc-python-plugin/docs/gimple.rst

    .. py:attribute:: lhs

-      Left-hand-side of the assignment, as a gcc.Tree
+      Left-hand-side of the assignment, as a :py:class:`gcc.Tree`

    .. py:attribute:: rhs

-      The operands on the right-hand-side of the expression, as a list of gcc.Tree instances
+      The operands on the right-hand-side of the expression, as a list of :py:class:`gcc.Tree` instances

    .. py:attribute:: exprcode

-      The kind of the expression, as an gcc.Tree subclass (the type itself, not an instance)
+      The kind of the expression, as an :py:class:`gcc.Tree` subclass (the type itself, not an instance)

 .. py:class:: gcc.GimpleCall

-   Subclass of gcc.Gimple: an invocation of a function, assigning the result to an l-value
+   Subclass of :py:class:`gcc.Gimple`: an invocation of a function, assigning the result to an l-value

    .. py:attribute:: lhs

-      Left-hand-side of the assignment, as a gcc.Tree
+      Left-hand-side of the assignment, as a :py:class:`gcc.Tree`

    .. py:attribute:: rhs

-      The operands on the right-hand-side of the expression, as a list of gcc.Tree instances
+      The operands on the right-hand-side of the expression, as a list of :py:class:`gcc.Tree` instances

    .. py:attribute:: fn

-      The function being called, as a gcc.Tree
+      The function being called, as a :py:class:`gcc.Tree`

    .. py:attribute:: fndecl

-      The  declaration of the function being called (if any), as a gcc.Tree
+      The  declaration of the function being called (if any), as a :py:class:`gcc.Tree`

    .. py:attribute:: args

-      The arguments for the call, as a list of gcc.Tree
+      The arguments for the call, as a list of :py:class:`gcc.Tree`

    .. py:attribute:: noreturn